Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Minimax rate of the excess risk of the empirical plug-in classifier

-The above theorem provides a convergence rate of order $N^{-\beta/(2\beta+1)}$, up to the extra factor $\exp\left(c_1\sqrt{\log(N)}\right)$, for the excess risk of the plug-in type classifier $\widehat{g}$, which is faster than the rate established in \cite{denis2024nonparametric} of order $N^{-3\beta/4(2\beta+1)}$.
-In addition, the excess risk of $\widehat{g}$ also has a lower bound of order $N^{-\beta/(2\beta+1)}$, extending the result of Theorem~\ref{thm:Minimax-PlugIn} to the case of diffusion models with unbounded drift coefficients.
-However, in the present paper, the result of Theorem~\ref{thm:PlugIn-Unbounded} cannot be extended to diffusion models with unknown diffusion coefficients and unbounded drift functions, since Lemma~\ref{lm:OperatorNormGram} requires the drift functions to be bounded.
+\end{theo} The above theorem provides a convergence rate of order $\exp\left(c\sqrt{\log(N)}\right)N^{-\beta/(2\beta+1)}$ that is faster than the rate established in \cite{denis2024nonparametric} of order $\log^{3\beta+1}(N)N^{-3\beta/4(2\beta+1)}$.
+In addition, the excess risk of $\widehat{g}$ also has a lower bound of order $N^{-\beta/(2\beta+1)}$.
+However, in the present paper, the result of Theorem~\ref{thm:PlugIn-Unbounded} cannot be extended to diffusion models with unknown diffusion coefficients and unbounded drift functions since the study of a convergence rate for the projection estimator of $\sigma^{*2}$ requires the drift function to be bounded (see \cite{ella2025minimax}, \textit{Proposition 3.2}).